-Wheat Harvest will be later than expected
+Wheat harvest will be later than expected

-Wheat this season isn’t the typical amber color that most farmers see this time of year and with heavy rainfall, it may be putting good crops in danger.
+GARDEN CITY, Kan.
+(KSNW) – Wheat this season isn’t the typical amber color that most farmers see this time of year, and with heavy rainfall, it may be putting good crops in danger.

-Wheat harvest typically starts in early to mid June, but not this year ”We’re about two weeks behind,” Farmer Kyler Millershaski said.
+Wheat harvest typically starts in early to mid-June, but not this year.

-The weather not only has delayed harvest, but increased the chance they could lose their crops.
+The weather not only has delayed harvest, but it has increased the chance they could lose their crops.

 ”We’ve had quite a bit of severe weather across Kansas over the last couple weeks and months,” Millershaski said.
 “The longer the wheat is out in the field, it gives us more potential for a storm to come in and take the farm out.”